 As long as we are alive and breathing, we can rebuild healthy bone tissue by eliminating substances and activities that contribute to bone loss:

 ALCOHOL – alcohol, in excess, depletes magnesium and lowers production of parathyroid hormone.
-According to Dr. Miriam Nelson (Strong Women, Strong Bones) consuming more than seven alcoholic drinks per week is associated with an increased risk of low bone density, fractures and falls.
+According to Dr. Miriam Nelson, author of Strong Women, Strong Bones, consuming more than seven alcoholic drinks per week is associated with an increased risk of low bone density, fractures and falls.
 And, if we drink those seven drinks in one day the possibility of falling is pretty darn good!